favelow/graph-neural-search-tsp/README.md

-# Graph Neural Network Guided Local Search for the Traveling Salesper
+# Graph Neural Network Guided Local Search for the Traveling Salesperson Problem

+This is an implementation of the algorithm described in the paper